Is your loved one deployed for the holidays this year? Will you spend more or less on holiday traditions while they are deployed?

 Holiday Book Recordings

 Does your family have a holiday tradition of reading “The Night Before Christmas” together?
 You still can.
-A Story before Bed is a website that connects children with their deployed family members through free book voice recordings.
+United Through Reading is a website that connects children with their deployed family members through book voice recordings.
 All you have to do to get started recording is sign up through the form on their website.
 Once you verify your email, you can start recording your book reading.

 They have several holiday books available, as well as other genres.
 You can keep the tradition going, even through deployment.
 Service members can still read to their children on Christmas Eve.